Brekcel/RTArray/README.md

 If in debug mode or RTARRAY_OOB_CHECK is defined, [] operator is checked for out of bounds errors

+Implements most of the std::containers functions.
+Only missing is Iterators.

 ### Automatic detection of c++11 and c++17 enabling specific features: